mahnoorfatima997/aia25-studio-agent-group-05/readme.md

   To add new knowledge databases (such as post-processed embeddings), place the new JSON files in the `knowledge/` directory.
 Modify `embeddings.json` or add new files To learn how to create the embeddings, visit my other repository [Knowledge-Pool-RAG](https://github.com/jomiguelcarv/LLM-Knowledge-Pool-RAG).

 - **Main Pipeline**
   The `main.py` file orchestrates the pipeline for calling LLM functions and integrating the responses into your design workflow.
-You can expand this file as needed to suit your design assistant copilot’s business logic.
+You can expand this file as needed to suit your design assistant copilot's business logic.

 - **Utility Functions**
   The `utils/rag_utils.py` file contains functions related to Retrieval-Augmented Generation (RAG), useful for incorporating external knowledge into your LLM queries.
-You can add additional utility functions to extend the project’s capabilities.
+You can add additional utility functions to extend the project's capabilities.

+- **Graph Query Engine**
+  The `graph_query.py` file contains the GraphQueryEngine class that handles Neo4j integration and natural language query processing.
+You can extend this to support more complex graph analysis features.

 ### Customizing Your Assistant Copilot